liv-daliberti/grail-simulation/clean_data/README.md

 Result: **2,715** unique case IDs, matching the paper.

-### Study 4 — Minimum Wage Shorts Experiment (not included in training rows)
+### Study 4 — Minimum Wage Shorts Experiment (prompt rows excluded)

 Source script: `code/shorts/05_clean_shorts_data.R`

 - Load `qualtrics_w12_clean_ytrecs_may2024.csv` to recover the list of 932 recruited participants and their attention-check status.
 - The interaction log lives in `data/shorts/ytrecs_sessions_may2024.rds`; many entries contain only the auto-play “startvid” clip and no follow-up recommendations.
-- Because GRPO rows require a recommendation slate and a chosen next video, we currently **exclude Study 4 from the cleaned dataset**.
+- Because prompt rows require a recommendation slate and a chosen next video, we currently **exclude Study 4 from the cleaned dataset**.
 We still ingest the survey allow-list so the shortfall can be tracked (see below), but we do not synthesize rows for sessions with no usable decision pairs.

 Implication: counts derived from `clean_data.py` reflect Studies 1–3 only.
 When reporting headline numbers, include a note that the Shorts experiment is omitted due to missing recommendation slates in the released interaction logs.